KavyaPallamreddy/PetClinic_Application/README.md

-### 1. Using infrastructure as code tools like Terraform to create all the necessary AWS infrastructure like private VPC, Subnets, AWS EC2 instances, AWS ECR, AWS EKS Kubernetes Cluster etc.
+### 1. Using infrastructure as code tools like Terraform to create all the necessary AWS infrastructure like private VPC, Subnets, AWS EC2 Jenkins-Server, AWS ECR, AWS EKS Kubernetes Cluster,Helm Provider, Worker nodes.
 ### 2. Create CI/CD pipelines to automate the build, and deployment process.
 ### 3. Containerizing the application and deploying it on AWS EKS Kubernetes Cluster.